 Herbal teas, either cold or hot brewed, are a good way to add a bit of flavor as well as get some extra benefits.

 Every morning when you wake, rinse your mouth out and then drink a couple of cups of water.
 It will assist rehydration from the night and stimulate your digestive system.

-This includes alcohol, cigarettes, medicine you don’t need, and all illicit drugs.
+This includes alcohol, cigarettes, pharmaceuticals you don’t need, and illicit drugs.

 Of course, some drugs are worse than others.
 Smoking cigarettes, for example, is crazy.
 Drinking a little alcohol once in a while, not so bad.